upstarter/upstarter/README.md

 <!-- ![](./particle-background.gif) -->
-### Hi there, I'm Eric Steen, DevSecOps, AI, Security, PMP 👋
+### Hi there, I'm Eric Steen, DevSecOps, AI, PMP 👋

 #### 👯  &nbsp;Lately I've been doing DevSecOps and helping build out AI and greenfield kubernetes-based hyper-secure container systems as a consultant at <a href="https://www.taos.com" target="_blank">IBM</a>.